aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/ioverridabletext/text_frame_for_overriding/_index.md

 ## text_frame_for_overriding property
 Can contain a rich formatted text.
-If this property is not null then this
+If this property is not None then this
             formatted text value overrides auto-generated text.
             Auto-generated text is an implicit property of the data label, the display unit label of the value axis, the axis title, the chart title, the label of the trendline.